-A study by Pew Media in 2015 found that usage of all the top social media websites was highest amongst 18-35-year-olds and this is unlikely to have changed.
+A study by Pew Research Center in 2015 found that usage of all the top social media websites was highest amongst 18-35-year-olds and this is unlikely to have changed.
 One of the top methods, therefore to reach out to those in this age group is to ensure that you have a strong social media presence.

 Carry out some research and find out where those you need to reach tend to visit, whether that’s Facebook, LinkedIn or Instagram and then create some thoughtful content to draw them in.

 It could be that you create some videos about your organisation and the good work that you do in your community or perhaps you could create some meaningful articles looking at the culture within your company.
 Remember to provide as much information as you can.
 This is not a generation who are used to having to perform extensive research to find things out.

 Host an event

 According to Great Place to Work, millennials who feel that they are at a great workplace are more likely to plan a long-term career with that organisation.
 This suggests that millennials are looking for something more from an employer than just a good remuneration package and job stability.

 They actually want to work for an employer who creates a great atmosphere.
 If you feel that you already do this, why not show it off to potential recruits through hosting an open house event.

 An open house event involves inviting potential recruits either to your company premises or any other event venues and giving them the opportunity to talk to your staff about the culture within your company.
 Most events have a short presentation and Q&A session to give recruits the chance to really understand what your culture is about.